'Nut rage' heiress takes on brother in South Korea succession feud | The Japan Times

 Korean Air has lost 1.74 trillion won ($1.4 billion) in five years, according to KCGI’s Lee, who accuses Cho Won-tae of “repeated strategic mistakes.”

-As Hanjin Shipping was collapsing, he added, the group sold valuable shares in profitable petroleum refiner S-Oil Corporation to try to prop it up.
+As Hanjin Shipping was collapsing, he added, the group sold valuable shares in profitable petroleum refiner S-Oil Corp. to try to prop it up.

 Like many chaebols, there was no scope for dissent at the top of Hanjin, he said.